-The Chinese Year of the Monkey is imminent (Chinese New Year is on Mon Feb 8 2016) and, as usual, London's Chinese community will be celebrating in style – decorations, dragons, music and dancing will take over Chinatown.
+The Year of the Monkey is coming up (Chinese New Year is on Mon Feb 8 2016) and, as usual, Chinese New Year in London celebrations will be loud and colourful – decorations, dragons, music and dancing will take over Chinatown.

-Everyone’s welcome to join in the celebrations, of course.
+Everyone’s welcome to join in the party, of course.
 But if you’re hoping to enjoy a meal in one of London's best Chinese restaurants, you’ll definitely need to book ahead.

 At Baozi Inn, kitsch Communist Revolution decor meets northern Chinese street food tidied up for London.
 True to Sichuanese form, red is present in most dishes – if not as a slick of potent chilli oil, then in lashings of sliced or whole chillies.
 The kitchen occasionally gets things wrong, but when it’s on song – which is often – the food is spicy, delicious and cheap.Read more